 - Welcoming: Few limits exist to what you may study.
 Politics, sexual relations, art, labor, literature, rebellion, war - the Department of History draws no boundaries between what you may and may not examine.
-To that end it also shares students and faculty with other programs such as African and African American Studies, Women and Gender Studies, Environmental Studies, Indigenous Nations Studies, and all of the geographical area studies programs.
+To that end it also shares students and faculty with other programs such as African and African American Studies, Women and Gender Studies, Environmental Studies, Global and International Studies, Indigenous Studies, and all of the geographical area studies programs.

 - Flexible: Students must take only two required courses - a course on historical methods (HIST 301) and a senior research seminar (HIST 696) or honors thesis (HIST 498 & 490).
 Because few courses have sequential prerequisites, History is easy to take as a minor or as a second major.